How a Modern Restaurant Upgraded Its Customer Experience with Digital Menu board?

 Menus can be updated as often as needed—daily, weekly, or seasonally.
 Real-time updates ensure promotions and item availability are always accurate.

-5. Does digital signage increase sales?
+5. Does digital menu board increase sales?